Fisheries Accounting: Integrating Stock Assessment

 The accounting identity must hold: any discrepancy between the stock assessment biomass trajectory and the sum of recorded additions and reductions indicates either model inconsistency or unrecorded flows.

-Figure 6.7.1 illustrates several features relevant to asset accounting.
-The central biomass trajectory (blue line) provides the point estimates used for opening and closing stock entries.
-The grey confidence bands represent assessment uncertainty--the range within which the true biomass is estimated to lie.
-The green dashed line indicates BMSY, the biomass reference point used for sustainability classification under SDG 14.4.1.
+The central trajectory (blue line) provides point estimates for opening and closing stock entries.
+The confidence bands represent assessment uncertainty.
 The trajectory shows a stock that declined below BMSY in the early 2000s, reached a minimum around 2008, and subsequently recovered to approximately BMSY by 2020.
-During the decline phase, depletion would be recorded in the asset accounts; during the recovery phase, net additions exceed extractions and no depletion is recorded.
+During the decline phase, depletion is recorded; during the recovery phase, net additions exceed extractions and no depletion is recorded.

 Sustainable yield and depletion